copcio/copcio.github.io/DRAFT-SPEC.md

     }

 The entries of a hierarchy page are consecutive.
-The number of entries in a page can be determined by taking the size of the page (contained in the parent page as Entry::byteSize or in the COPC base VLR as CopcData::root_hier_size) and dividing by the size of an Entry (32 bytes)
+The number of entries in a page can be determined by taking the size of the page (contained in the parent page as Entry::byteSize or in the COPC base VLR as CopcData::root_hier_size) and dividing by the size of an Entry (32 bytes).

     struct Page
     {